veggiemonk/awesome-docker/README.md

 * [Rancher][rancher]: Rancher is an open source project that provides a complete platform for operating Docker in production
 * [Dcw](https://github.com/pbertera/dcw): Docker-compose SSH wrapper: a very poor man PaaS, exposing the docker-compose and custom-container commands defined in container labels.
 * [Dockhero](https://dockhero.io/): Dockhero is a Heroku add-on which turns a Docker image into a microservice attached to the Heroku app.
 Currently in beta.
-* [IronFunctions](https://github.com/iron-io/functions) The serverless microservices platform FaaS (Funcitons as a Service) which uses Docker containers to run Any language or AWS Lambda functions

 ## Remote Container Manager / Orchestration